 Breakfast, Lunch & Dinner included

 As well as Pretoria's urban attractions, you're also just a short hop from the Groenkloof Nature Reserve where horse, mountain bike and hiking trails bringing you through ridged thickets that host everything from kudu and ostrich to giraffe and zebra.

 Fly to the continent’s end and the ‘Mother City’ where you’ll stay just yards from its well-heeled V&A waterfront.
 Discover its harmonious multiculturalism in innovative restaurants and Afro-chic bars or uncover its rich past in superb museums and Robben Island, the site of Nelson Mandela’s incarceration.
 But it’s Cape Town’s natural world that surprises the most; perhaps take some time to relax on the golden sands of its surfing beaches, cruise out to island crags dotted with seals, or visit the penguin colonies that dot the Cape of Good Hope.

 On an included private half-day tour you'll also take a cable car up Table Mountain for city-wide views before a walk through Company Gardens and a visit to the 17th-century Castle of Good Hope reveals Cape Town's chequered colonial past.
 End with a drive to the neoclassical Houses of Parliament and the Grand Parade where a newly released Nelson Mandela first addressed the country from the Edwardian City Hall.

-After a final private transfer and overnight flight, you'll arrive back in the UK where a private chauffeur will see you home.
+After a final private transfer and overnight flight, you'll arrive back in the UK.

 "This is Southern Africa at its finest.
 When planning this itinerary I thought about the most interesting and rewarding way to connect the thunderous Victoria Falls and mighty Zambezi River with magnificent Cape Town – on a luxury rail trip.
 What more, you'll also get to enjoy game drives in Botswana’s Chobe and Zimbabwe’s Hwange National Park where the Big Five roam"